 Integrative Psychotherapy

-I see therapy as a shared inquiry into your life and the relationships that shape it.
 I am not here to tell you who to become.
-I am here to walk beside you as you clarify that for yourself.
+I am here to walk beside you as you explore that question for yourself.
+My approach is grounded in patience and compassion, because I know how protective and complex our inner worlds can be.

 Therapy room